 Using this method I can compose several layouts into a single page to be printed.
-This also results into less waste.
+This also results in less waste.

 I got hold of an old Sinclair ZX81 in apparently good and working condition!